 If you prefer a vacuum that feels more sturdy, consider the Miele Triflex HX1.
 This cordless upright/handheld model incurs more recurring costs than the Shark Rocket Pet Pro with MultiFlex IZ163H, but it has a better build quality, as it's mostly plastic that looks and feels premium.
 It delivers similarly outstanding performance on bare floors, where it easily picks up pet hair as well as debris like rice and cereal.
 You can use it in a handheld mode if you want to clean awkward areas like stairs or shelves, and you can reconfigure it into a stick vacuum by moving the main body above the wand.
-It's easier to maintain than the Shark, but its dirt compartment is smaller and needs to be emptied more often.
+It's easier to maintain than the Shark, but its dirt compartment is smaller and needs emptying more often.

 Go for the Shark if you prefer something with a bigger dirt compartment and virtually no recurring costs.
 Try the Miele instead if you want to do less regular maintenance and prefer a better-built vacuum.

 The Dyson V15 Detect is the best cordless vacuum cleaner for carpets that we've tested.
 This cordless stick vacuum delivers incredible performance on low-pile carpet and does a fantastic job sucking up debris like pet hair, sand, or baking soda from high-pile carpet.
 You can rotate a gate on its motorized head to accommodate different surface types, and the vacuum's 'Auto' mode allows it to self-adjust its suction power based on the surface that it's cleaning.